ufal/npfl138/tasks/ctc_manual.md

 containing $α_-$, $α_*$, final $α$, and losses for all `compute_loss` calls.

-**Your implementation of `compute_loss` must be fast enough because during ReCodEx evaluation it is called 30 times on every batch.**
+**Your implementation of `compute_loss` must be fast enough because during ReCodEx evaluation it is called 30 times on every batch.
+Therefore, only the cycle over the input sequence can be computed sequentially; others must be computed in parallel (vectorized).**

 #### Tests Start: ctc_manual_tests
 _Note that your results may be slightly different, depending on your CPU type and whether you use a GPU._